 Slime removed!
-It’s not a two minute process, but you can save a favorite piece of clothing from a slime-fest aftermath.
+It’s not a two-minute process, but you can save a favorite piece of clothing from slime-fest aftermath.

 Again, you want to remove as much of the stuck on slime possible from the fabric.
 You can see we also have plenty of glitter going on here.
 It’s like a Christmas colored disaster below, but don’t worry!
 The shirt came out as good as new.

-Grab the bottle of Dawn.
+Grab the bottle of dish soap.
 Note, we haven’t tested out additional varieties of dish soap as we love Dawn for making our homemade bubble solution too.